angiokas/M2PowerSeries/Notes/tasks.md

   -[ ] Overloaded methods
     - [X] `ring` - Returns
     - [ ] `coefficient`
+  -[ ] maximumsList does not work with sequences even though technically its input should be any VisibleList
+## Documentation
+- [ ] Make documentation for all the missing nodes and warning methods/symbols
+- [ ] Sweep through all of them again and update "see also" section by searching where the methods are used.
+- [ ] Make a separate page for helper functions of the package
+- [ ] Make a page for LazySeries object
+- [ ] Make a page for p-adics
 ## Improvements for later
 - [X] make method that spits out coefficient at specific index
   - [ ] Make it so that it takes in a list of coefficients and spits out a list of values.